 - Pet the Dog: Averted.
 Frollo sparing Quasimodo's life in the prologue and raising him might have been an act of kindness for an otherwise wicked person and even become a redeeming factor, if his reasoning wasn't screwed up in the first place and he did right by it.
 Frollo twists it around for the following reasons: First off, he only does it after the Archdeacon tells him to.
 Second, he does it simply because he fears God may punish him for his sins, despite denying he sinned at all.
 Third, he refuses to allow Quasi into his household, and exiles him to the belltower for the rest of his life.
 Fourth, he simply sees Quasi as a pawn he may use later on, and never truly accepts him as his son.
 Fifth, he lies about the death of Quasi's mother instead of revealing the truth when Quasi's ready that he raised him to atone for her death.
 Sixth, he's emotionally abusive towards Quasi, drilling it into his head that he's just a monster whom no one but him could "love".

-- Power Trio: Hugo is led by whims, Victor is very moral, and Laverne is in the middle—Id, Ego, Superego.
+- Power Trio: The three gargoyles.
+Hugo is led by whims, Victor is very moral, and Laverne is in the middle—Id, Ego, Superego.

 - Prayer of Malice: Frollo's song "Hellfire" includes a prayer to the Virgin Mary for Esmeralda to burn in hell or else become his.